clarkhtse/filtercake.github.io/_posts/2014-03-26-decision-board.md

 ![]({{site.baseurl}}/images/2014/decision-board-0.1.jpg)

-So if you want to try this, here is how to do it:
+If you want to try this, here is how to do it:

-- You can just start it for yourself and see how it's going.
-If it solves problems for you, the team might agree easier to try it out.
-- Start it now.
 - If there is a kickoff meeting, that is the perfect starting point for the decision board.
 - But you can start it any time.
 Like... *now*.
+- You can just start it for yourself and see how it's going.
+See if it really solves a problem.
 - It has two lanes: "open questions" and "decisions and answers".
 - Don't do categories or other overhead.
 You can cluster later if it should get confusing.
 - Keep the question and the decision together.